elywelly/cryptrack-app/README.md

 -   Transactions Database to delete coins that have 0 value so it doesn't appear in wallet
 -   Users to be able to delete account
 -   JavaScript to warn user about deleting forever functions (history, account, wallet)
+-   Sign Up page to check if email already exists in db and inform user
+-   Login page to check if email exists and if password matches - inform user which is valid

 ## Credits